syk0z/cryptio-technical-interview/README.md

   computation of addresses that has already been seen
 * Integrate more blockchains (challenging ones include the Ethereum and the Tezos blockchains)
+* Properly handle the transaction fees (can be very challenging, requires a deep understanding of Bitcoin transactions)

 ## Technical considerations